georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

   **Optimal Threshold**

-  One way to handle imbalancing is to find the optimal threshold and
+  One way to handle imbalancing is to find the optimal threshold.

    ```
    #####################################################